The 20 Best Juvenile Myoclonic Epilepsy Doctors Near Me in Portland, OR

 Offers Telehealth

-Jaesung Kim is a Neurologist in Vancouver, Washington.
-Dr. Kim has been practicing medicine for over 17 years and is rated as an Experienced provider by MediFind in the treatment of Juvenile Myoclonic Epilepsy.
-His top areas of expertise are Seizures, Migraine, Generalized Tonic-Clonic Seizure, and Memory Loss.
-Dr. Kim is currently accepting new patients.
+Jaesung Kim is a Neurologist practicing medicine in Vancouver, Washington.
+He has been practicing medicine for over 17 years.
+Dr. Kim is rated as an Experienced provider by MediFind in the treatment of Juvenile Myoclonic Epilepsy.
+His clinical expertise encompasses Seizures, Migraine, Generalized Tonic-Clonic Seizure, and Memory Loss.

 Experienced in Juvenile Myoclonic Epilepsy